 Summary of product characteristics (SPC)

 The summary of product characteristics (SPC) should be submitted to MHRA in the correct format using the.
 If you do not use this template your submission will be rejected.
 These templates should not be altered in any way, other than inserting the relevant information.

 Ways to make your submission

-It will become mandatory from the beginning of 2016 for all procedure types, including national procedures, to make your submission using electronic application forms (eAFs).
+It will become mandatory from the beginning of 2016 for new marketing authorisation, renewal and variation applications to make your submission using electronic application forms (eAFs).
+This will apply to all procedure types, including national procedures.
 If you are making a submission using the portal, you will have to submit using the portal forms as well as submitting the eAF.
 If you are submitting your application through CESP you will only need to submit the eAF.

 Rejection of submissions